lemon24/reader/docs/guide.rst

 The Reader object
 -----------------

-The :class:`Reader` object persists feed and entry state and provides operations on them.
+Most *reader* functionality is available through a :class:`Reader` instance, which persists feed and entry state and provides operations on them;
+in :abbr:`MVC (model–view–controller)` parlance,
+you would probably call it a fat model.

 To create a new Reader,